vontainment/v-wordpress-plugin-updater/README.md

 ## Project Status

 ### Change Log
+3/10/23:
-3/10/23: Added download.php.
-This is the beginning of implementing security.
-The point will be to move the hosts file and the plugin directory outside of the webroot and have downloaded.php route the file requests after validating with the hosts file.
+- Added download.php.
+This file handles sending the download to the plugin.
+This way the plugin directory can be outside the webroot and secure.
 - Added a config.php for variables in the api.
+It will be located outside webroot.
+- Moved HOSTS file out of webroot.

 ### To-Do List

 - Polish GUI ( Needs some tweaks)
+- Need to make it more efficient and limit the request sent back and forth.
+- Maybe add themes and mu-plugin updates.
+- Right now it logs everything to the debug log in WordPress.
+Would like to maybe set up its unlocking system that can be viewed from the admin.
+- Move plugin variables to WordPress config